Skip to main content

 Logo des BASA-online-Hochschulverbund

-Probably one of the most important prerequisites for studying social work is a strong ability to communicate and empathize, since work in the social field often takes place on a personal level.
+One of the most important prerequisites for studying social work is a strong ability to communicate and empathise, as work in the social sector often takes place on a personal level.
 Due to this personal closeness, tensions can arise again and again in everyday work.
 Here it is helpful if you can endure these and at the same time distinguish yourself.
-You should also be a patient person, because solutions cannot always be found quickly, and successes do not always become visible.
-A basic interest in scientific work as well as social, legal and business issues are also good basic requirements for studying social work.
+You should also be a patient person, because solutions cannot always be found quickly and successes are not always visible.
+A basic interest in scientific work as well as social, legal and business management issues are also good basic requirements for studying social work.

-Would you like to learn more about the Social Work program, get opinions and tips from students and lecturers, or take a look at typical study tasks?
+Would you like to find out more about the social work degree programme, get opinions and tips from students and lecturers or take a look at typical study tasks?

-With the Online Study Selection Assistant (OSA) you can test whether the degree program is right for you.
+With the Online Study Choice Assistant (OSA), you can test whether the degree programme is right for you.

 OSA

 Unsure?
-On the social media channels of the BASA-online university network, you can get further insights into the part-time and online-supported bachelor's degree program in social work.
+On the social media channels of the BASA-online university network you can get further insights into the part-time and online-supported bachelor's degree programme in social work.

 Instagram